MrCaringi/bash-general/docker-utils/README.md

-# DOCKER Mount-point Check Script
+# DOCKER Mount-point Check Monitor
 Bash Script for verifying and self-healing unmounted mount-points in docker containers

 ## What does this Script do: